jirvingphd/jirvingphd.github.io/_posts/2019-03-17-harnessing_seaborn_subplots_for_eda.markdown

         #  declare an extra row of subplots to be removed later
         fig, ax = plt.subplots(figsize=(12,10), ncols=2, nrows=2)
 ```
 The important thing to note here is that **I declared my subplots from the beginning using plt.subplots(ncols,nrows)**.
 Even though our final figure will only have 2 subplots, I am declaring a subplot with 2 cols 2 rows.
 The reason I do this is to use the most flexible code that can easily be used in figures with more complicated subplots.
 If we were to declare only 2 subplots, ax would be np array with 2 elements, one for each subplot.
 The first subplot would be ax[0], the second would be ax[1].
-While this is straightforward and easy to code, it is not very fexible and would need to be re-written once we create more complex 2-D layouts.
+While this is straightforward and easy to code, it is not very flexible and would need to be re-written once we create more complex 2-D layouts.

 With more than 1 row and 1 column, the addresses in ax become 2-D where the indices are: **ax[row, column]**.
 In our 2 x 2 subplot layout, the top-left subplot is ax[0,0], the top-right is ax[0,1], bottom-left is ax[1,0], and bottom-right is ax[1,1].
 By declaring ncols=2, nrows=2, the syntax for all of the plots will be the same regardless of how many subplots are in the figure.

-Instead of having to manually change all of the figure's axes in each location of its code, we can simply refer to all axes by row i and column j, such that **every axis is referred to as ax[i,j]**.
+Instead of having to manually change all of the figure’s axes in each location of its code, we can simply refer to all axes by row i and column j, such that **every axis is referred to as ax[i,j]**.
 Then, we define what i and j before each plot, saving us from replacing each axis address independently.

 ```python
         ## ----- SUBPLOT 1 -----##